-Cavaliers are excellent at adapting to family life, dealing with apartments, and keeping older humans company.
+Cavaliers are well-behaved dogs, who are excellent at adapting to family life, dealing with apartments, and keeping older humans company.
 But you do need to keep an eye out for heart issues; 50% of Cavaliers suffer from mitral valve disease by the time they’re 5 years old.

 This issue can lead to death and is not curable; though treatment is available to prolong your bestie’s healthy life.

 Short and stubby and with ears for days, basset hounds tend to be quite low-energy dogs.
 Their short legs make it easy to wear them out with a few short walks, and their history as scenthounds mean they readily explore the world with their noses rather than by eating up miles of trail.

 Unlike some other breeds on this list, bassets aren’t always a great fit for apartment living due to their baying hound voice.
 However, their energy levels are perfect for calmer households.